bradbradlin/Machine-Learning-Projects/README.md

 2) Anormaly email detection by unspuervised learning approach (with BERT):
    Demostrate to use BERT pre-trained model to replace traditional feature engineering and how to deal with zero fraud dataset

+3) Speech emotion detection by TRILL pre-trained model:
+   Demostrate the feasibility of using pre-trained model by Google to distill features of a speech to detect speaker emotion